Twenty Incredible Places To Visit in Tasmania

 To find out more about the use of animals in tourist attractions, read my post “Don’t Ride That Elephant.”

-But there’s more: those who visit Tasmania also find mouth-watering food and wine (check out these fabulous food and wine tasting tours!) and an abundance of remarkable arts and traditions.
+But there’s more: those who visit Tasmania also find mouth-watering food and wine and an abundance of remarkable arts and traditions.
 The list goes on and on and it is easy to see why so many want to visit Tasmania and why it is quickly being added to travelers’ bucket lists.

 Finally, I had no idea about it, but the little state of Tasmania has the cleanest air in the world.
 This is officially documented by the Cape Grim Baseline Air Pollution Station, which regularly monitors the Southern Hemispheric air.
 The air is so clean that rainwater is being collected and bottled – it can actually be drunk!
 Now tell me if this is not one more reason to visit Tasmania – I certainly do enjoy breathing clean air!

 This is already enough to make me want to book a flight to Tasmania now.
 Add to this the fact that my friend Tim lives here and keeps telling me wonders about it, and you can see why I want to visit Tasmania now and not wait another day.

 But I am a good girl, I like checking places online before I go.
 And I like to have an idea of what awaits me once there (including whether or not I need to apply for a visa online, and in case I do, I can use iVisa online application which makes it fast and easy).
 So I have checked out what the places to visit in Tasmania are, and here’s what I found out.

 Hobart is the cultured capital of Tasmania, so definitely, this is bound to be anybody’s first great stop in Tasmania.
 This place is simply gorgeous, and there’s a lot of things to do in Hobart.
 Exploring all corners of Hobart is the best way to enjoy the city.